JetBrains/amper/docs/src/user-guide/index.md

 # User guide

 This is the comprehensive documentation of Amper.
-Here, you can learn everything about Amper concepts and built-in support for some popular technologies.
+Here, you can learn everything about Amper concepts and features, and its support for some popular technologies.

 !!! tip "Not sure where to start?"